 The University complies with overlapping federal requirements that extend civil-rights protection to persons with disabilities and prohibit employment discrimination on the basis of disability.
 The Americans with Disabilities Act of 1990, as amended, protects qualified applicants and employees with disabilities from discrimination in hiring, promotion, discharge, pay, job training, fringe benefits, classification, referral, and other aspects of employment on the basis of disability.
 Section 503 of the Rehabilitation Act of 1973, as amended, requires affirmative action to employ, and advance in employment, qualified persons with disabilities who, with reasonable accommodation, can perform the essential functions of a job.
 Section 504 of the Rehabilitation Act of 1973, as amended, bars employment discrimination in any program or activity which receives federal financial assistance.

-Questions regarding this policy may be directed to the Vice President for Human Resources, an appropriate administrator, and/or the Executive Director of Office for Institutional Diversity.
+Questions regarding this policy may be directed to the Vice President for Human Resources, an appropriate administrator, and/or the Associate Vice President of Office for Institutional Diversity.

 The Office for Institutional Diversity coordinates the University's compliance efforts under the various federal equal-opportunity and affirmative action regulations in employment and education.
 The Office develops policy statements, provides regular reports on the University's progress and performance, identifies problem areas, and offers problem-solving assistance to management.
 It also monitors affirmative action implementation; serves as liaison with enforcement agencies; counsels employees; and conducts seminars, programs and activities that advance the participation of people of color, women, persons with disabilities, Vietnam-era and special disabled veterans, older workers, and others at the University.
 To achieve these ends, the Office for Institutional Diversity administrator maintains linkages with associations, organizations, and groups that advance the interests of protected groups.